zigmoon/micro-theme-mobile-wordpress-for-podcasting/readme.txt

 == Copyright ==

+micro-theme-mobile-wordpress-for-podcasting
+ WordPress Theme, (C) 2024 zigmoon & clemb

+micro-theme-mobile-wordpress-for-podcasting
-m WordPress Theme, (C) 2024 zigmoon & clemb m is distributed under the terms of the GNU GPL.
+ is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by